 The last attraction on the weekend escape list was: Monument of the Holy Mother of God in Haskovo

 I’ve heard a lot about this grandiose statue, but I’ve never imagined it so splendid and impressive.
-The monument is 31 meters high and is recognised by the Guinness Book of World Records as the tallest statue of the Virgin Mary with the Infant Jesus in the world.
+The monument is 31 meters high and is recognised as the tallest statue of the Virgin Mary with the Infant Jesus in the world.
 Climbing the stairs located behind the statue and watching at it, I got the feeling that the Holy Mother is looking down the entire city and protects its citizens.
 Take the time to walk around and to admire the monument from different angles.
 It’s stunning!

 After a long drive back home, I was glad to have some rest and go to a spa for a few days…